 Rare Interview with Jackie Pullinger

-In a rare interview with Sam Hailes, the straight-talking missionary challenges the Church to stop living vicariously through her, and get on with the job.
+Rare Interview with Jackie Pullinger by Sam Hailes, the straight-talking missionary challenges the Church to stop living vicariously through her, and get on with the job.
 This article was originally printed in Premier Christianity magazine – we loved it so much we asked permission to reproduce it.
 It’s longer than our normal articles but I was so moved by its content and thought it well worth the space.

 Jackie Pullinger won’t read this.
 At least that’s what she told me, as we wound up our conversation and I offered to send her a copy of the magazine.